WilliamWelsh/ClassicDarkRPAdvert/lua/darkrp_modules/classic_darkrp_advert/HOW_TO_DELETE_BILLBOARDS.md

 WARNING: This does require you to delete the following folder: gamemodes\darkrp\entities\entities\darkrp_billboard

-If you're using a host and not your PC
+If you're using a host and not your PC:

 A lot of hosts automatically download/update DarkRP using an SVN, and some hosts don't allow you to remove SVN related